pydio/pydio-doc-admin-guide/1_installation_guide/2_quick_start.md

 **“Error”** failing tests must be fixed before going further, otherwise the application will very surely crash.

 Once you think you have correctly fixed the issue, simply reload the page to see if the test now correctly passes.
-See the Troubleshooting section for an exhaustive list of tests and solutions.
+See the **[Troubleshooting](https://pydio.com/en/docs/v8/troubleshooting)** section for an exhaustive list of tests and solutions.

 ### Pydio Installation Wizard

-After the diagnostic tool, an easy wizard will guide will guide you through the configuration of the platform.
+After the diagnostic tool, an easy wizard will guide you through the configuration of the platform.
 Make sure to gather the necessary information before starting: create a database and prepare its credentials.

 [:image-popup:1_installation_guide/installer/01-welcome.png]